DataBiosphere/terra-axon-examples/dataproc/dataproc_workspace_dashboard.md

 ## Step 4: Submit a batch job

-Once your cluster is created, you can submit a batch job to the cluster from any environment where `gcloud` is installed and configured— e.g., from the on-cluster JupyterLab server, or from a Workbench notebook cloud environment.
-(You can also run it from your local machine).
+After your cluster is created, you can submit a batch job to the cluster from any environment where [`gcloud`](https://cloud.google.com/sdk/docs/install) is installed and configured— e.g., from the on-cluster JupyterLab server, or from a Workbench notebook cloud environment.
+(You can also submit batch jobs from the [Cloud Console](https://console.cloud.google.com/dataproc/jobs) or install `gcloud` on your local machine).
 The the [`batch_job_submit.ipynb`](./batch_job_submit.ipynb) notebook describes how to do this.

 From a workbench Cloud Environment, navigate to the `repos/terra-axon-examples/dataproc` subdirectory.
 Run the [`batch_job_submit.ipynb`](./batch_job_submit.ipynb) notebook.
 It will walk you through the process of creating a batch script and submitting it to the cluster.